 Disbursement of Funds

-The annual loan amount you borrow for the year is divided equally between fall semester and spring semester.
-A fee, that is a percentage of the loan amount, will be subtracted proportionately from each disbursement.
+The annual loan amount you borrow for the year is divided equally between fall semester and spring semesters.
+These loans have a loan origination fee that is a percentage of the the total loan amount.
+The loan fee comes out of the amount of money that is disbursed (paid out) to you while you are in school.
+This means that the money the school receives will be less than the amount you actually borrow.
 A chart of the fees for Direct Loans based on disbursement date is available.
-Direct loans are received by the university through Electronic Fund Transfer (EFT) and are credited to your student account automatically.
-We will notify you when funds are received and credited to your student account.
+Direct loans are sent to the university electronically and are credited to your student account automatically.
+We will notify you when funds are received and credited to your student account via email.

 Repayment